Ecclesiastes 4:12 Though one may be overpowered, two can defend themselves. A cord of three strands is not quickly broken.

-Many years ago, when my wife and I were vacationing in Destin Florida, we learned the cord of submitting to one another in the middle of an argument.
-My wife didn’t like the way I was parking the car, (I had a habit of ALWAYS touching the curb) which drove her nuts every time!
+Many years ago when my wife and I were vacationing in Destin Florida, we learned the cord of submitting to one another in the middle of an argument.
+My wife didn’t like the way I was parking the car, (I had a habit of touching the curb ALWAYS) which drove her nuts every time!

 In that moment of silence, the Lord led us to Ephesians 5:21 which states, “Submit to one another out of reverence for Christ.”
 We began to realize that it wasn’t about who was right, it was about what the word of God said was right.

 You see, at that moment we realized what it meant to proclaim Jesus as Lord.
-This was more than a catchy slogan of words; Jesus had to become Lord of our emotions, marriage, submission, prayer, and lives.
+This was more than a catchy slogan, or words; Jesus had to become Lord of our emotions, marriage, submission, prayer, and lives.
 Long story short, we resolved the issue and went on to have an amazing vacation.

-The cord of oneness as it relates to prayer, in my opinion, is the most powerful cord.
-When couples come together in prayer, the divine ordainment of marriage becomes the special revelation of Matthew 18:20.
-The Lord said, “For where two or three gather in my name, there am I with them.”
+The cord of oneness as it relates to prayer in my opinion is the most powerful.
+When you come together in prayer as a couple, the divine ordainment of marriage becomes the special revelation of Matthew 18:20.
+The Lord said “For where two or three gather in my name, there am I with them.”
 The two ordained by God to become one encompasses the mantle of Mark 10:9 which says, “Therefore what God has joined together, let no one separate.”

-The cord of oneness in prayer joined with unshakable faith will indeed move mountains.
-I remember not too long ago when my wife and I were hit with a million-dollar lawsuit.
+The cord on oneness in prayer joined with unshakable faith will indeed move mountains.
+I remember not to long ago when my wife and I where hit with a million dollar law suit.
 We came together in prayer united with the cord of oneness.

 Lastly, but certainly not least, the cord of forgiveness is crucial to the longevity of all marriages…period!
-With forgiveness, the words of the Apostle Peter in 1 Peter 4:8 enables love to cover a multitude of sin.
-Without forgiveness in marriage, the words of Galatians 5:15 written by the Apostle Paul will prevail every time.
+With forgiveness, the words of Apostle Peter in 1 Peter 4:8 enables love to cover a multitude of sin.
+Without forgiveness in marriage, the words of Apostle Paul will prevail every time.

 Paul says in Galatians 5:15 that “If you bite and devour each other, watch out or you will be destroyed by each other.”
-Countless marriages have been destroyed due to lack of forgiveness.
-The lack of forgiveness stems from keeping prolonged records of wrong.
+Countless marriages have been destroyed due to unforgiveness.
+Unforgiveness stems from keeping prolonged records of wrong.